Li Xiang (host)

-Li Xiang (李湘 (Lǐ Xiāng); born 11 February 1976) is a Chinese actress, host and singer.
+Li Xiang (李湘 (Lǐ Xiāng); born 11 February 1976) is a Chinese TV host and actress.

 Biography

 Li was born in Yueyang, Hunan in February 1976.
 She is a graduate of Communication University of China, where she majored in acting and broadcasting.
 Li received her EMBA degree from Cheung Kong Graduate School of Business and Beijing University of International Business and Economics.

-In 2004, Li founded a company in Beijing.

 Personal life

 Li was twice married.
 Originally wed to entrepreneur Li Houlin (李厚霖), the couple divorced in 2006.

-Li remarried in 2009, Wang Yuelun (王岳伦), her second husband, they have a daughter, named Angela Wang Shiling (王诗龄).
+Li married in 2008 to Wang Yuelun (王岳伦), her second husband.
+They have a daughter, Angela Wang Shiling (王诗龄).
 Li and Wang divorced in July 2021.